mcrowder65/ugly-callbacks-SOLUTION/script.md

   .then(console.log)
 ```

+Looking at the terminal, it appears that
-Looks like the Winter White hamster is the best best among Corgis, Russian Blue cats, and Hamsters.
+between the Winter White hamster, the Russian Blue cat, and a Corgi, the best pet is a Winter White hamster.

 Let's try a German Shepherd dog.
 Still winter white.